 Community Economic Development Clinic

-The Community Economic Development Clinic (CEDC) provides free transactional legal services to small businesses, under-resourced entrepreneurs, community-based enterprises and nonprofit organizations.
-Under the supervision Assistant Professor Patience Crowder and Whiting Clinical Fellow Eric Franklin, student attorneys assist clients with business law and community development legal needs.
-The clinic is designed to support grassroots organizations and promote community-based neighborhood transformations such as revitalization, economic development and small business growth.
+The Community Economic Development Clinic (CEDC) allows students interested in transactional law to represent nonprofit corporations, community-based associations and small businesses.
+Under the supervision of licensed attorneys, student attorneys assist clients with business law and community development legal needs.
+The clinic is designed to support grassroots organizations and promote community-based neighborhood transformations such as revitalization, economic development, and small business growth.
+The CEDC supports these efforts by counseling and advising organizational clients and small business owners about business law and community development issues.